Lyam0udi/Java-Interview-Roadmap/README.md

 10. **What is autoboxing and unboxing in Java?**
     - Autoboxing is the automatic conversion of primitive types to their corresponding wrapper classes (e.g., `int` to `Integer`) when needed.
 Unboxing is the opposite process of converting wrapper class objects back to primitive types.
 Java automatically performs these conversions behind the scenes.

+# Object-Oriented Programming

+1. **What are the four principles of object-oriented programming?**
+   - The four principles are encapsulation, inheritance, polymorphism, and abstraction.
+These principles promote code reusability, maintainability, and flexibility in object-oriented systems.

+2. **Explain the concept of inheritance in Java.**
+   - Inheritance is a mechanism in Java that allows a class to inherit properties and behaviors from another class.
+It promotes code reuse by enabling the subclass to access the members (methods and fields) of the superclass.
+It supports the "is-a" relationship between classes.

+3. **What is method overriding in Java?
+Provide an example.**
+   - Method overriding occurs when a subclass provides its implementation for a method that is already defined in its superclass.
+The method in the subclass must have the same name, return type, and parameters as the method in the superclass.
+Here's an example:

+    ```java
+    class Animal {
+        public void makeSound() {
+            System.out.println("The animal makes a sound.");
+        }
+    }

+    class Dog extends Animal {
+        @Override
+        public void makeSound() {
+            System.out.println("The dog barks.");
+        }
+    }

+    // Usage:
+    Animal animal = new Dog();
+    animal.makeSound(); // Output: "The dog barks."
+    ```

+4. **Explain the concept of encapsulation in Java.**
+   - Encapsulation is the process of hiding the internal details and implementation of a class and providing a public interface for interaction.
+It protects the data and prevents direct access to it from outside the class.
+Access to the data is controlled through getter and setter methods, allowing the class to maintain its integrity.

+5. **What is the difference between composition and inheritance?**
+   - Composition is a relationship between classes where one class contains an instance of another class as a member variable.
+It represents a "has-a" relationship.
+In contrast, inheritance is a relationship between classes where one class inherits properties and behaviors from another class.
+It represents an "is-a" relationship.
+Composition is typically more flexible and favors code reusability.

+6. **What is the difference between method overloading and method overriding?**
+   - Method overloading occurs when a class has multiple methods with the same name but different parameters.
+The methods are distinguished based on their parameter types and/or the number of parameters.
+Method overriding occurs when a subclass provides its implementation for a method that is already defined in its superclass.
+The methods must have the same name, return type, and parameters.

+7. **What is the concept of polymorphism in Java?**
+   - Polymorphism allows an object to take different forms or behave differently based on the context.
+In Java, polymorphism is achieved through method overriding and method overloading.
+It enables code flexibility, extensibility, and abstraction.

+8. **What is an abstract class in Java?**
+   - An abstract class is a class that cannot be instantiated and is meant to be subclassed.
+It can contain both abstract and concrete methods.
+Abstract methods are declared without an implementation and must be implemented by the subclasses.
+Abstract classes serve as a blueprint for the subclasses to provide common characteristics and behaviors.

+9. **What is an interface in Java?**
+   - An interface in Java is a collection of abstract methods that defines a contract for classes to implement.
+It provides a way to achieve multiple inheritances in Java.
+Classes implement interfaces by providing implementations for all the methods defined in the interface.
+Interfaces are used to achieve abstraction and promote loose coupling.

+10. **What is the difference between a class and an object in Java?**
+    - A class in Java is a blueprint or a template that defines the structure and behavior of objects.
+It describes the state (fields) and behavior (methods) that objects of that class can have.
+An object, on the other hand, is an instance of a class.
+It represents a specific occurrence or entity based on the defined class.